kauri-io/archive/docs/Documentation and technical communication/why-do-people-write.md

 ---
 title: Why do people write?
 summary: Why do people write content online?
-I feel the main reasons someone might start committing words to a topic are one or more of the following  To make money To r
+I feel the main reasons someone might start committing words to a topic are one or more of the following- To make money To r
 authors:
   - Chris Ward (@chrischinchilla)
 date: 2020-01-16